sartell-coder-dojo/sartell-coder-dojo.github.io/index.md

 ## Schedule
 The Sartell CoderDojo is a new CoderDojo group that has just recently started.
 The second session is planned for Saturday, July 11 2020 at 9:30-11:30am in the Sartell Community Center.
+The space has been graciously made available free of charge by Sartell Community Education.
 Going forward the second Saturday of the month at the same time and place is planned.